rcampeao/terraform_k8s_aws/README.md

-# K8S on AWS complete with Terraform
+# Complete K8S on AWS with Terraform